sahilister/100-days-of-code/log.md

 **Today's Progress**: Coded freeCodeCamp's technical documentation html file.

 **Thoughts**: Was quite intrigued with the <a href="https://codepen.io/freeCodeCamp/full/NdrKKL">front-end of website </a> made only using html and css.

+### Day 2: Oct 19, Saturday

+**Today's Progress**: Made navbar and fixed on left on tech-doc.
+Did some basics arithmetic using javascript on freeCodeCamp.

+**Thoughts**: Having navbar fixed on left and having a single page application is easy.
+Will use this in portfolio site as well as on journal project.